Out-of-distribution generalisation for learning quantum channels with low-energy coherent states: Overview

-In the specific case of a classical (but not necessarily coherent state) input, we get the corollary (proven in Appendix~\ref{app: classical}): \begin{corollary} Let $\rho_{\mathrm{class}}$ be a classical input state with average photon number $\bar{n}$.
+In the specific case of a classical (but not necessarily coherent state) input, we get the corollary (see Appendix~\ref{app: classical}): \begin{corollary} Let $\rho_{\mathrm{class}}$ be a classical input state with average photon number $\bar{n}$.
 Then,

 \end{corollary} In the more general, but still not universal, case in which the input state has a finite negativity, $\mathcal{N}$, and a known P-representation, $P(re^{i\phi})$, we define the quantities: